LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 ### Class Methods
 Methods which are called on the class itself.
 Scoped at the class level, are not available to any instances of the class.
-We do not have to instantiate any objects to invoke a class method, since they pertain to the class as a whole.They cannot access instance variables.
+We do not have to instantiate any objects to invoke a class method, since they pertain to the class as a whole.
+They cannot access instance variables.
 They are used when we need behaviors/methods that are not related to any objects.

 ```ruby
 class Person